+Chlorophyll- A compound that gives plants their green color

+Evapotranspiration - the process by which water is transferred from the land to the atmosphere by evaporation from the soil and other surfaces and by transpiration from plants.

-Chlorophyll- A compound that gives plants their green color Stomates - Stomates (also known as stoma, stomata) are tiny openings, or pores, in plant tissue that allow for gas exchange Transpiration -The loss of water vapor through the stomata Invasive species - Any living organism (plant, animal, bacteria, etc.) that is not native to an ecosystem and causes harm Learning Resources Fun Facts (images :30 sec each) Scattered throughout the location, these provide tidbits of information about the Bio2 Rainforest 1) Photosynthesis Basics (images+text - 1:15) Briefly describes photosynthesis.
+Stomates - Stomates (also known as stoma, stomata) are tiny openings, or pores, in plant tissue that allow for gas exchange

+Transpiration -The loss of water vapor through the stomata

+Invasive species - Any living organism (plant, animal, bacteria, etc.) that is not native to an ecosystem and causes harm

+- Fun Facts (images :45 sec each x 6)

+Scattered throughout the location, these provide tidbits of information about the Bio2 Rainforest

+- Photosynthesis Basics (images+text 1:15)

+Briefly describes photosynthesis.

 Activity: Students could rewrite in their own words and draw their own diagram.
 Introduces the term chlorophyll.

-2) What do sugars and photosynthesis have in common?
-(PBS LearningMedia Video - 1:45) Trees, plants, algae, and phytoplankton all do it.
-Learn about photosynthesis, the process that powers the world.
-3) How does leaf size (or no leaves) affect photosynthesis and water loss?
-(Images+text - 1:15) Also includes a link to crested saguaros, shown in the image.
-4) The Water Cycle and Photosynthesis in the Rainforest (Video - 1:15) Evaporation, rainfall, and water that is produced by leaves through photosynthesis.
+- 2) What do sugars and photosynthesis have in common?
+(PBS LearningMedia Video 1:45)

+Trees, plants, algae, and phytoplankton all do it.
+Photosynthesis is the process that powers the world. - 3) How does leaf size (or no leaves) affect photosynthesis and water loss?
+(Images+text 1:15) Also includes a link to crested saquaros, shown in the image.

+4) The Water Cycle and Photosynthesis in the Rainforest (Video - 1:15)

+Evaporation, rainfall, and water that is produced by leaves through photosynthesis.
 Includes a clear image at :38 of the process.
-Introduces the term stomata.
+Introduces the term stomata and evapotranspiration.

 5) Do leaves breathe?
 What are stomata?
-(Image+text - 1:00) Learn about stomata and the role they play in photosynthesis.
+(Image+text - 1:00)

+Learn about stomata and the role they play in photosynthesis.

 6) How are these pictures related?
-(Image+text - 1:45) Fossilized leaf and gasoline, products of ancient photosynthesis.
+(Image+text - 1:45)

+Fossilized leaf and gasoline, products of ancient photosynthesis.
 Provides an overview of where petroleum comes from.

-7) Night and Day in the Life of a Leaf (Graphic - 2:00 min) Explains the daytime processes (photosynthesis) and nighttime processes (respiration) that occur in a leaf.
+7) Night and Day in the Life of a Leaf (Graphic - 2:00 min)

+Explains the daytime processes (photosynthesis) and nighttime processes (respiration) that occur in a leaf.

 Activity: Students could interpret the graphic - what is it showing and what are their understandings?

-8) How leaf size influences photosynthesis (Images+text - 1:45 sec) Activity: Students could explain in their own words how photosynthesis varies based on leaf size, focusing primarily on leaves of desert or other regional plants.
+8) How leaf size influences photosynthesis (Images+text - 1:45 sec)

+Activity: Students could explain in their own words how photosynthesis varies based on leaf size, focusing primarily on leaves of desert or other regional plants.
 Introduces the term transpiration.

 9) How can light affect the photosynthetic process?
-(Video Experiment- 2:50 min) This video walks students through an experiment using reverse engineering to see how light affects photosynthesis.
+(Video Experiment- 2:50 min)

+This video walks students through an experiment using reverse engineering to see how light affects photosynthesis.

 Activity: if you would like to have students conduct their own experiment, the lesson plan is included in the video link.

-10) Threats: Invasive Species (Images+text - 1:00 min) Clearcutting of rainforest land provides space for invasive species.
+Threats: Invasive Species (Images+text - 1:00 min)

+Clearcutting of rainforest land provides space for invasive species.

 Activity: Students can investigate some of the 117+ invasive species in rainforests worldwide, including animals.
-Compare and contrast with invasive species in your Region.
-11) What You Can Do: Buffelgrass (text and link to buffelgrass page from the Desert Museum) (Images+Text+link - 5:00 min+) Information about buffelgrass, an invasive species in the Sonoran Desert, and why it is problematic.
+Compare and contrast with invasive species in your region.

+Actions: What You Can Do: Buffelgrass (Images+Text+link - 5:00 min+)

+Information about buffelgrass, an invasive species in the Sonoran Desert, and why it is problematic.
 Activity: Learn more about buffelgrass.
-Possible service-learning opportunity as well as citizen science project.
-Use this bilingual Buffel Busters Activity Book from Tucson Clean and Beautiful to do additional projects.
+Possible service-learning opportunity & citizen science project.
+Use the bilingual Buffel Busters Activity Book from Tucson Clean and Beautiful for other activities and projects.

-Carbon Cycle (Average time- 17-20 min) Learning Goals:
+Carbon Cycle (Average time- 17-20 min)

-Learners will be able to identify the basic processes in the carbon cycle.
-They will be able to identify natural and human sources of CO2, where carbon is stored underground, and the role of plants in storing and processing CO2.
-In Threats and Actions learners will consider the role of palm plantations in rainforest deforestation, weighing information from two different sources.
+- 1) Learners will be able to identify the basic processes in the carbon cycle. - Learners will be able to identify natural and human sources of CO2, where carbon is stored underground, and the role of plants in storing and processing CO2. - 3) In Threats and Actions learners will consider the role of palm plantations in rainforest deforestation, weighing information from two different sources.

 Vocabulary: